 Much weight is often given to the traditional interview; but, in reality, interviews should only comprise a small part of the candidate selection process.
 Online interviewing tools can help balance this step in the hiring process by screening in candidates – not eliminating them based on arbitrary lines on a resume.
 Instead of screening people out based on background, online interview tools like Vervoe can rank top-performing candidates after their skills have been validated.

 Likewise, online interviews can improve performance tracking moving forward.
-After utilising video interviews in your hiring process, you’ll be able to look at your top-performing employees and evaluate what their interviews had in common.
-Analysing their body language, answers to specific questions, and skills set may help you choose more reliable candidates going forward.
+After utilizing video interviews in your hiring process, you’ll be able to look at your top-performing employees and evaluate what their interviews had in common.
+Analyzing their body language, answers to specific questions, and skill set may help you choose more reliable candidates going forward.

 During a face-to-face interview, it’s easy to get side-tracked.
 While you may try to be consistent with your questions, it’s easy to forget to cover a particular point or run out of time.
 It also means each candidate gets a slightly different interview experience and ultimately, it makes it harder for you to compare prospects.
 Automated interviews allow you to interview all candidates in parallel and eliminate this issue.
 You can keep consistency across the board with a set of predetermined questions.
 It evens the playing field for the applicants as well as the hiring managers, increasing the odds of a better-informed decision.

 Online interviews are like virtual job auditions.
 These job simulations can be done at scale for hundreds of applicants simultaneously and under the same conditions.
 This means every applicant has an equal chance to show their talent, regardless of what their resume says.
 It also broadens your applicant pool, allowing remote candidates who may not have the resources to make it to your office in-person to participate in the hiring process.